mui/toolpad/docs/data/toolpad/core/components/app-provider/app-provider.md

 ### Next.js App Router

-When using the **Next.js App Router**, the most typical file where to import and use `AppProvider` will be at the top level `app/layout.tsx` file that defines the layout for all the application pages.
+When using the **Next.js App Router**, the most typical file where to import and use `AppProvider` will be at the top level `layout.tsx` file that defines the layout for all the application pages.

 ```tsx
 // app/layout.tsx